JohnPaul Arabome

-JohnPaul Arabome (born 11 January 1982) professional known as PeppDigital and The Goat Daddy is a Nigerian United States-based chef, film producer and singer.
+JohnPaul Arabome (born 11 January 1982), also known professionally as PeppDigital and The Goat Daddy, is a Nigerian-American chef, restaurateur, film producer and recording artist based in the United States.
+He began his film career in the 2010s before establishing himself in the culinary industry and recording music under the name PeppDigital.

 Early life and education

-JohnPaul Arabome was born on 11 January 1982 in Uromi, Edo State into a catholic family as the last born in a family of nine.
-He attended Lumen Christi Secondary School for his secondary education and was admitted at University of Benin in 1999 to study accounting.
-He migrated to the United States in 2001 to further his education at College of Saint Benedict and Saint John's University, Minnesota where he earned a bachelor's degree in economics and from 2007 to 2009, a master's degree in business administration in information technology and entrepreneurship from California Lutheran University.
+Arabome was born on 11 January 1982 in Uromi, Edo State, Nigeria, the youngest of nine children.
+He attended Lumen Christi Secondary School in Uromi and was admitted to the University of Benin in 1999, where he initially studied accounting.

+He moved to the United States in 2001 and attended Saint John's University in Minnesota, earning a bachelor's degree in economics.
+He later attended California Lutheran University, where he earned a Master of Business Administration.